Kawanishi N1K: Surviving aircraft

-All five surviving Shiden Kai aircraft are now displayed in American and Japanese museums.
+All four surviving Shiden Kai aircraft are now displayed in American and Japanese museums, while all three surviving Kyofu aircraft are displayed/stored in American museums.

 One N1K2-J (s/n 5128, tail code A343-19) is at the National Naval Aviation Museum at Naval Air Station Pensacola, Florida.

 The second N1K2-Ja (s/n 5312), a fighter-bomber variant equipped with wing mounts to carry bombs, is on display in the Air Power gallery at the National Museum of the United States Air Force, at Wright-Patterson Air Force Base near Dayton, Ohio.
 This aircraft was displayed outside for many years in a children's playground in San Diego, suffering considerable corrosion, and had become seriously deteriorated.
 In 1959 it was donated to the Museum through the cooperation of the San Diego Squadron of the Air Force Association.
-In October 2008 the aircraft was returned to display following an extensive eight year restoration.
-Many parts had to be reverse engineered by the Museum's restoration staff.
-Four different aircraft serial numbers were found on parts throughout the airframe, indicating reassembly from three different wrecks brought back to the U.S. for examination, or wartime assembly or repair from parts obtained from three different aircraft.
-Serial number 5312 was found in the most locations, and is the number now cited.
-This N1K2-Ja is painted as an aircraft in the Yokosuka Kōkūtai, an evaluation and test unit.
-This is indicated by the tail code (Yo)ヨ-105.